pcastellanoescuder/POMAShiny/app/mds/help.md

 *k*-means is an unsupervised method that aims to assign each sample of the study to one of *k* clusters based on the sample means and the nearest cluster centroid.
+POMAShiny calclulates the optimum number of clusters (*k*) using the elbow method.
 Different parameters are available for the calculation and visualization of clusters.

--   Method: Distance used to calculate the multi dimensional scaling (MDS).
-Detailed below
+-   Method: Distance used to calculate multi dimensional scaling (MDS)
+-   Number of clusters among which the optimal one will be selected: The total number of clusters to compute to select the optimal one.
+In POMAShiny, this value is selected using the “elbow” method
--   Number of clusters (*k*): Number of clusters that are calculated
+-   Number of clusters (*k*): Number of clusters that are calculated.
+By default this value is the optimal number of clusters computed by POMAShiny.
+However, by changing this value, the *k* selected by user is used
 -   Show clusters: *k* different clusters are projected in the MDS plot.
     By turning off this button a simple MDS plot are displayed
 -   Show labels: By turning on this button sample IDs are shown in the